MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 ### Download, build and view the demo app

-* [Download the source code](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/angular-app.zip) and open it with Visual Studio Code (VSC).
+* [Download the source code](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/angular-app.zip) and open it with Visual Studio Code (VS Code).
-* Open a terminal in VSC and install the dependencies like this: `npm install`
+* Open a terminal in VS Code and install the dependencies like this: `npm install`
 * Now run the application with the command: `ng serve`
 * The development web server will start, and soon in the terminal you will see the development server URL.
 * Open the URL in a web browser.